How does March Madness Betting Work

 A total, or point total, is another popular way to bet on March Madness.
 This refers to the total number of points scored in the game, and the bet doesn’t hinge at all on the outcome.
 Going back to our Syracuse vs. UCLA example, March Madness betting sites can set the total at 135.5 points and give you the option to bet over the total or under.

 If you bet the over, you’ll win if the combined point total by both teams is over 135.5 (the half point is added to prevent a push), no matter who wins.
 If you bet the under, then cheer for both teams to miss shots and play defense.
-You’ll win your bet if the total points is under 135.5.
+You’ll win your bet if the point total is under 135.5.

 Prop bets